-For a start, it is likely to kill the Mouse instantly.
-Not only that, but the traps are so tight that even if it grabs a foot or a tail, there is not much chance of escape.
+For a start, it is likely to kill the mouse instantly.
+Not only that, but the traps are so tight that even if it grabs a foot or a tail, there is little chance of escape.

 Cleaning Up After Capture

-Whilst using a snap trap is my preferred method of catching Mice, I do not look forward to cleaning up the mess afterward!
-It is fair to say that snap traps can leave a mess, and not just on the trap either!
+While using a snap trap is my preferred method of catching mice, I do not look forward to cleaning up the mess afterward!
+It is fair to say that snap traps can leave a mess, not just on the trap!

-You will need to prepare some equipment before you go and clear up the dead Mouse.
-Here is a list of things I suggest you prepare for the clean up:
+You will need to prepare some equipment before clearing up the dead mouse.
+Here is a list of things I suggest you prepare for the cleanup:

-You will have to clean the local area thoroughly though because Mouse droppings can be a hazard to your health.
-Hantavirus can be transmitted through the air and through physical contact.
+You will have to clean the local area thoroughly, though, because mouse droppings can be a hazard to your health.
+Hantavirus can be transmitted through the air and physical contact.

 Do not forget your rubber gloves and respirator mask!

-After you have cleaned the local area, you will need to dispose of the Mouse before cleaning the trap for future use.
+After cleaning the local area, you will need to dispose of the mouse before cleaning the trap for future use.

-If you are placing a Mouse trap outside (to stop Mice from reaching your home) then you need to consider the environment.
+If you are placing a mouse trap outside (to stop mice from reaching your home), you must consider the environment.

-Specifically, other animals, or pets.
-The last thing you want to do is catch your Cat in a snap trap, right?
+Specifically, other animals or pets.
+The last thing you want to do is catch your cat in a snap trap.

-Not when your Cat is doing an awesome job at keeping the Mice away!
+Not when your cat is doing an awesome job keeping the mice away!

-I suggest that you use a humane Mouse trap if you are placing your Mour trap outside.
-If another animal takes a stroll into the Mouse trap, you can simply release it back into the wild unharmed.
+I suggest you use a humane mouse trap if placing your Mour trap outside.
+If another animal strolls into the mouse trap, you can simply release it back into the wild unharmed.

 I never put snap traps in a place where small children are likely to play.
-I always consider the best places to put a Mouse trap to ensure it is not going to be stumbled upon by a Toddler!
+I always consider the best places to put a mouse trap to ensure a toddler will not stumble upon it!

-It is not just Children that you need to be concerned about, anybody can stumble upon a snap trap if they are not expecting it to be there.
+It is not just children that you need to be concerned about.
+Anybody can stumble upon a snap trap without expecting it to be there.

 Trust me!
 It is going to hurt if you get caught in a snap trap!

-If you need to place a Mouse trap in an area where children will be playing, then you should always go for a humane Mouse trap.
+If you need to place a mouse trap in an area where children will be playing, you should always go for a humane mouse trap.

-In terms of price, both options are easily affordable and the best thing is, you can re-use them time and time again!
+Both options are easily affordable in terms of price, and the best thing is you can reuse them repeatedly!

-Many people will look at the price of both options and make a decision, but it is not the only thing you need to consider.
+Many people will look at the price of both options and decide, but it is not the only thing you need to consider.
 Both options are reasonably priced.
 It will not make a difference which option you go for.

-When you have chosen which Mous trap to go for, it is important to know exactly where you should put Mouse traps for a successful capture.
+When you have chosen which mouse trap to go for, it is important to know exactly where to put mouse traps for a successful capture.